 The Cost of Living Concession helps those on low or fixed incomes with their cost of living expenses, whether that be electricity, water, gas or medical bills.

-On 1 July of the relevant financial year you held one of the following eligible cards:
+- on 1 July of the relevant financial year, you either:

 - Totally and Permanently Incapacitated (TPI)

 - issued to a person with 80 or more overall impairment points under the Military Rehabilitation and Compensation Act 2004 (Cth)

 - Commonwealth Seniors Health Card